UsernameDiana/Investigation_and_Reporting/MicroserviceArchitectureB2.md

 > - Anne Marie Glen “[DZone Research] Microservices Priorities and Trends” (26.07.2018)
 > - Michael Bryzek “Designing Microservices Architecture the right way” (22.10.2018)
 > - Josh Evans “Mastering Chaos- a Netflix guide to Microservice” (22.02.2017)
+> - Medium Corporation "Microservice Architecture — Is It Right for Your Software Development?"
+(21.08.2018)
+> - Emily Reinhold "Rewriting Uber Engineering: The Opportunities Macroservices Provide" (20.04.2016)
+> - Tony Mauro of NGINX, Inc "Adopting Microservices at Netflix: Lessons for Architectural Design" (19.02.2015)